 Functional testing, load testing, and performance profiling tools are important reinforcements to your application’s quality.
-By executing automated testing within the pipeline, you prove its current functionality and maintain feature stability over the lifetime of the system within test coverage.
+By executing automated testing within the enterprise delivery pipeline, you prove its current functionality and maintain feature stability over the lifetime of the system within test coverage.
 This automation code should live with the code it is testing in order properly test the version of the application to which it belongs.

 Because the application changes over time, the test automation scripts will change with it.
 Selenium or SoapUI may be used to test web pages, SOAP applications, or ReST APIs.
 Tests can be built to execute against local code or integration tests can be run against other environments.
 JMeter, LoadRunner, and WebLoad can evaluate application or system performance.
 There is a difference between performance testing and load testing but the important part is understanding that they both belong in a modern application pipeline.

-The use of containers and container orchestration within the pipeline is increasing rapidly in enterprise environments.
+The use of containers and container orchestration within the enterprise delivery pipeline is increasing rapidly in enterprise environments.
 Container technologies like Docker together with orchestration platforms like Docker Swarm or Kubernetes are making it easier for development teams to deliver immutable, “full stack” applications that run the same way on a developer’s laptop as they do in production.
 By reducing the number of dependencies in a container to the bare minimum required to run an application, we are able to gain a great amount of performance and portability; not to mention the ease of deployment and testing in each stage of our delivery lifecycle.
 You can run just about anything in a container at this point so make Docker your next integration POC if you haven’t already.

 Other Tools That Inform or Interact with the Pipeline

-There are many other tools that make appearances in the enterprise pipeline.
+There are many other tools that make appearances in the enterprise delivery pipeline.
 Ticketing/work item management tools like JIRA, Rally, TFS, etc. all track the requests for changes to the applications we want to deploy.
 Collaboration tools like Confluence can provide a historical documentation platform and a source of truth for product design while fostering community interaction around feature development.
 Real-time communication tools like Slack and HipChat give teams a way to interface with the pipeline via rapid feedback notifications or take action on pipeline events using a popular approach to operations called “chat-ops”.

 Don’t Get Scared!
 Just Get Started!

-Implementing a pipeline is a journey of continuous improvement.
+Implementing an enterprise delivery pipeline is a journey of continuous improvement.
 It takes a certain amount of commitment to do it well but only healthy curiosity to get started.
 Any amount of pipeline automation is better than nothing so don’t be afraid to pick a spot and dive in.
 Start with Jenkins and branch out from there.
 This gets fun pretty quickly when you see the benefits of automating and delivering software rapidly.